NethServer/nethserver-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Organization.rst

 Values from these fields are shown on the Server Manager login screen.

-If the users and groups module is available, these field values are the default contact informations for the system users.
+If the users and groups module is available, these field values are the default contact information for the system users.

 Company
     Enter the company name.